CircleCI-Public/config-preview-sdk/docs/orbs-cd.md

     - _orb-name_: "Name of the orb to increment.;"
     - _segment_: "The semver segment to increment 'major' or 'minor' or 'patch'"
     - _workspace-path_: "The directory relative to the workspace root where the orb file will be found.
 Should end in a trailing /"
-    - _token-variable_: "The env var containing your token.
+    - _release-token-variable_: "The env var containing your release token.
 Pass this as a literal string such as `$ORB_PUBLISHING_TOKEN`.
-Do not paste the actual token into your configuration."
+Do not paste the actual token into your configuration.
+If omitted it's assumed the CLI has already been setup with a valid token."
-- `orb-tools/publish-orb`
+- `orb-tools/publish-dev-orb`
   - parameters:
-    - _orb-ref_: "A fully-qualified reference to an orb.
-This takes the form namespace/orb@version.
-NOTE: To publish a dev version prefix the version with 'dev:' like so namespace/orb@dev:label"
+    - _namespace_: "The namespace where this should be published."
+    - _orb-name_: "The orb name where this should be published."
+    - _version_: "The semver to use when publishing the orb (eg: if you pass `1.2.3`)"
+    - _release-token-variable_: "The env var containing your release token.
+Pass this as a literal string such as `$ORB_PUBLISHING_TOKEN`.
+Do not paste the actual token into your configuration.
+If omitted it's assumed the CLI has already been setup with a valid token."
     - _workspace-path_: "The directory relative to the workspace root where the orb file will be found.
 Should end in a trailing /"
+    - _file-name_: "The name of the file where the packed string is stored.
+In most cases you can leave the default value."
+    - _do-validation_: "Boolean for whether to do validation.
+Default is true."
+- `orb-tools/publish-release-orb`
+  - parameters:
+    - _namespace_: "The namespace where this should be published."
+    - _orb-name_: "The orb name where this should be published."
+    - _label_: "The label to use when publishing the dev orb (eg: if you pass `foo` you will publish to `dev:foo`)"
-    - _token-variable_: "The env var containing your token.
+    - _dev-token-variable_: "The env var containing your dev token.
 Pass this as a literal string such as `$ORB_DEV_PUBLISHING_TOKEN`.
-Do not paste the actual token into your configuration."
+Do not paste the actual token into your configuration.
+If omitted it's assumed the CLI has already been setup with a valid token."
+    - _workspace-path_: "The directory relative to the workspace root where the orb file will be found.
+Should end in a trailing /"
     - _file-name_: "The name of the file where the packed string is stored.
 In most cases you can leave the default value."
     - _do-validation_: "Boolean for whether to do validation.
 Default is true."